-Your application to West Virginia University will also be your application to University- and College-level scholarships.
-Scholarships are awarded based on standardized test scores and your high school GPA.
-To see the criteria for University-level scholarships: undergradscholarships.wvu.edu/.
-To see Statler College scholarship criteria: www.statler.wvu.edu/undergraduate/paying-for-college
+Your application to West Virginia University will also be your application to University and College level scholarships.
+College scholarships are awarded based on standardized test scores and your high school GPA.
+Main WVU scholarships are both merit and need based.

 What is the Academic Common Market?

-The Academic Common Market is a program for college students who want to pursue degrees in fields that are not offered at any public college or university in their home state.
+The Academic Common Market (ACM) is a program for college students who want to pursue degrees in fields that are not offered at any public college or university in their home state.
 These students may enroll in certain out-of-state universities that offer the specialized degree program and pay in-state tuition rates.
-For more information: www.sreb.org/page/1304/academic_common_market.html.
-Contact email@example.com if you plan to apply to the Academic Common Market.
+Once admitted, you will need to obtain a specific ACM admission letter.
+Contact Ryan Sigler if have any ACM related questions.

-What dorm should I live in during my freshman year?
+What residence hall should I live in during my freshman year?

 It is recommended that engineering students live in Braxton Tower on the Evansdale campus.
 The Statler College recommends this because it is beneficial for our students to live in close proximity to other engineering students so that they can work together on homework and projects.
 Organized study sessions are held in Braxton Tower prior to chemistry and calculus tests.
 Additionally, Braxton Tower is close to the Statler College, making the facilities easily accessible.
-Another great option, if you are in the Honors College, are Lincoln Hall or Honors Hall.
+Two other great options, if you are in the Honors College, are Lincoln Hall or Honors Hall.

 Are internships required for graduation?

-No, internships are not required, but having relevant work experience will make you more employable upon graduation.
+No, internships are not required, but having relevant work experience will make you more employable upon graduation, and are highly encouraged.